 - Collisions – It’s harder to see other vessels and objects on the water after the sun goes down.
 Staying aware of your surroundings can help reduce the possibility of a collision, but it requires constant vigilance.

 - Getting Lost – Navigating on the water at night is an entirely different beast from navigating during the daytime.
-When you paddle at night, you need to be confident in your ability to read charts and interpret navigation lights so that you can get where you want to go.
+When you paddle at night, you need to be confident in reading charts and interpreting navigation lights to get where you want to go.

 - Hypothermia – Even though hypothermia is also a risk during the daytime, it’s even more of a threat at night.
-Nighttime usually heralds in colder temperatures than what you get during the day, so paddlers need to have the proper clothing on hand to stay warm.
+Nighttime usually heralds colder temperatures than you get during the day, so paddlers must have the proper clothing to stay warm.

 - Increased Rescue Times – It can take longer for rescue teams to find you if you’re paddling at night and have an emergency on the water.
-Having the proper safety equipment (including navigation lights) can make you more visible on the water, but it’s often easier to spot a boater in distress during the daytime.
+Proper safety equipment (including navigation lights) can make you more visible on the water.
+Still, it’s often easier to spot a boater in distress during the daytime.

 As you can see, there are quite a few risks involved with night paddling that aren’t as big of a deal if you only head out in your kayak during the daytime.
 But we don’t want to scare you into thinking that night kayaking is exceptionally dangerous and that you shouldn’t do it.